UW-CTRL/AA548-spr2024/bite-size-notes/week-4-b-discrete-LQR.md

 The choice of the weights $Q_k, R_k, Q_T$ is then a critical, and non-trivial, part of the LQR problem.
 In many cases systems are designed such that they converge for all time if left unperturbed, so the design choices boil down to choosing $Q$ and $R$.

-While this can be either trial-and-error, or be based on physical intuition/understanding of the system itself, the abstraction provided by the LQR allows for a more systematic and efficient approach.
-From the derivation, we see that $Q$ is the matrix that weighs state vector $\vec{x}$, and $R$ is the matrix that weighs control vector $\vec{u}$.
+While this can be either trial-and-error, or be based on physical intuition/understanding of the system itself, the abstraction provided by the LQR can allow for a more systematic and efficient approach.
+From the derivation, we see that $Q$ weights the state vector $\vec{x}$, and $R$ weights the control vector $\vec{u}$.
 For simplicity, $Q$ and $R$ are often chosen to be diagonal matrices, where the diagonal elements are the weights for each state and control input, respectively.
 This then provides directing and independent weighting of the states and control inputs in the cost function, which can be much easier to tune than parameters in a full state feedback design which can affect the entire state or control, or choosing control inputs without clear knowledge of how each impacts the states.
 The weights can be tuned directly based on output observations of the system, without clearly understanding the system internals.

 This fact leads to Bryson's Rule [4], which is a popular method for determining a starting point for $Q$ and $R$.
 In fact, MATLAB's example documentation on LQR defaults on using Bryson's rule to choosing $Q$ and $R$ [5].
 Bryson's Rule states that, for diagonal matricies $Q$ and $R$, the diagonal elements are chosen such that: